-The recent collection of new watercolour paintings are of Lytham St Annes beach on the Lancashire coast - one of my favourite places to paint.
+My most recent collection of fine art consists of a series of new watercolour paintings of Lytham St Annes beach, on the Lancashire coast - one of my favourite places to paint.
 Having grown up in St Annes, it has a very special connection for me with special memories and time spent there through my life.

 It attracts me to paint it because of the fascinating mood and visual changes on returning afresh to see it, some are big, some are very subtle.
 At first sight the beach is a seemingly blank canvas of open space with few features.
 But once you start looking and observing over time, you do notice visual changes.